NLP-Guild/text2music/README.md

       ```
 2. experimental example:
       ```python
-      import text2music as tm
+      import text2music as t2m
-      tm.experimental.mubert_generate('this is a prompt', 10, 'test.mp3')
+      t2m.experimental.mubert_generate('this is a prompt', 10, 'test.mp3')
       ```